[Agenda] EU summit plus pesticide vote in focus This Week

 MEPs in the committee on the internal market will vote on the right-to-repair report on Wednesday.
 The plenary vote is planned for November.

 On the same day, MEPs will discuss with EU home affairs commissioner Ylva Johansson the latest allegations regarding a highly-subjective and emotional micro-targeting campaign used to swing public opinion in at least seven member states.
-The report will be voted on Thursday.

 Meanwhile, the European Parliament will hold this week its fourth European Gender Equality Week.
 Different events will reflect on EU achievement and what is still pending.
 Here is the full programme.